PLASTIC FREE JANUARY – TIP #11

 Modern day alternative to a roll on deodorant or plastic push up tube?

 As with all single use plastic items, the solution is to simply stop buying single use products packaged in plastic.
-But if not a plastic tube then what?
+But if the deodorant has no plastic packaging then what’s the alternative?

-Like the slogan “Earth before Plastic,” referring to EORTH (Earth) being a period in time before plastic existed on our planet—we need to go back in time with our preference of deodorant packaging.
+Like the slogan “Earth before Plastic,” referring to EORTH (Earth) being a period in time before plastic existed on our planet—we need to go back in time, to a time when deodorant had no plastic packaging.

 There are many deodorants on the market today that are in paste form and also packaged plastic free in a metal tin.
-Woohoo deodorant paste is sold in metal container and is available in four different scents.
-Wild, Urban, Surf and Mellow (an unscented pasted specifically formulated for sensitive skin).
+Woohoo deodorant paste is sold in metal container and is available in 3 different scents.
+Wild, Urban and Mellow (an unscented pasted specifically formulated for sensitive skin).

 Does the thought of putting your finger into some paste, then applying under your arms make you a little uncomfortable?

-After years of conveniently picking up your single use plastic container to apply your deodorant, it’s understandable switching to a plastic free method may require some adjustments in habits.
+After years of conveniently picking up your single use plastic container to apply your deodorant, it’s understandable switching to a non plastic/deodorant paste may require some adjustments in habits.
 At EORTH we can assure you, that applying a little paste under your own clean arm pits really is not as icky as you may think.
 It’s no different than using your hands to apply moisturiser to any other part of your skin.

-If you’d like your Plastic Free beauty routine similar to the one of “single use plastic convenience” offers today, then a deodorant in a cardboard push up tube may be more suitable for your plastic free bathroom.
+If you’d like your Plastic Free beauty routine similar the convenience that “single use plastic” offers today, then a deodorant in a cardboard push up tube may be more suitable for your plastic free bathroom.

-Ethical Balance deodorant have not only developed a natural, effective solution suitable for any gender, the deodorant is conveniently packaged in a cardboard tube.
+Oakbank Organics have developed a natural, effective deodorant that’s packaged plastic free.
+That’s right there’s no plastic in the cardboard packaging but it’s also in a push-up tube.
 Once your deodorant tube is empty it can be easily added to your compost, making it the ultimate plastic free, zero waste deodorant.